-- · Employment and school
+- Employment and school

 - · Retail and social services

 - Social, recreational or leisure amenities and heritage attractions

 - Living in the centre

-The Town Centre Health Check for Roscrea seeks to examine how the town is performing in the context of these drivers and parameters.
-A range of surveys have been undertaken to consider the health of the town and its performance in supporting people living, working and visiting the town for the reasons set out above.
-These are presented over a series of chapters within this Town Centre First Plan, as follows:
+The Town Centre Health Check for Roscrea seeks to examine how the town is performing in the Additional information is hosted on the Roscrea context of these drivers and parameters.
+A range Town Centre First webpage: of surveys have been undertaken to consider the health of the town and its performance in ٠ supporting people living, working and visiting the (see TCF webpage): This allows us to town for the reasons set out above.
+These are understand the characteristics, skills and presented over a series of chapters within this attributes of people living and working in Town Centre First Plan, as follows: